cedadev/jasmin-workshop/exercises/ex00/README.md

 ## Instructions

-These instructions are in 3 parts
+These instructions are in 3 parts:

 1. Common instructions to obtain your training account credentials
 1. Specific instructions (for the computer you have in front of you) to set up your environment